Adversarial Defenses via Vector Quantization: Experiments: Attacks Ignorant of Defenses

-We evaluate the natural accuracy ($\epsilon=0$) and robust accuracy ($\epsilon>0$) of pRD and swRD on the test sets of MNIST, CIFAR10, and SVHN against PGD.
-The ResNet18 model trained on the original training set is used as the base classifier $\mathbf{f}$ for all three datasets.
-We compare our proposed defenses with four state-of-the-art methods including RandDisc, TRADES \cite{trades}, Fast adversarial training \cite{fast} (denoted by Fast AdvT), and MART \cite{mart} on MNIST, CIFAR10, and SVHN datasets.
-To ensure a fair comparison, the same model architecture, ResNet18, is used for all compared methods.
-The experimental setup for each dataset is detailed below.
+In our experiments, PGD and AutoAttack are selected as adversarial attacks since they represent state-of-the-art attack schemes.
+The datasets used include MNIST \cite{mnist}, CIFAR-10, CIFAR-100 \cite{cifar} and ImageNet \cite{imagenet}.
+We evaluate both natural accuracy ($\text{Acc}_{\rm nat}$, where $\epsilon=0$) and robust accuracy ($\text{Acc}_{\rm rob}$, where $\epsilon>0$) of pRD and swRD on the test datasets.
+These results are compared with several current state-of-the-art adversarial defense techniques, including Trades \cite{trades}, $A^5/O$ \cite{A5o}, PORT \cite{port}, Backward Smoothing \cite{back_smoothing}(referred to as BS), SCORE \cite{score}, AdaAD \cite{adaad}, the method in \cite{wang2023pmlr} (referred to as WANG), STL \cite{stl} and the work in \cite{salman2020} (referred to as Salman).
+The ResNet18 \cite{resnet18}, WRN-28-10 \cite{wrn} and EfficientNet-v2-s \cite{efficientnet} models trained on the clean training datasets are used as the base classifier $\mathbf{f}$.
+Further details of the experimental setup are as follows: \begin{itemize}

-\textbf{MNIST.} The classifier $\mathbf{f}$ reaches 98.85\% accuracy on the MNIST test set.
-All input image pixels are normalized from $[0,255]$ to $[0,1]$.
-The attack is a 40-step PGD ($\textrm{PGD}^{40}$) with a step size $\alpha=\epsilon/20$.
-The noise level is set to $\sigma=\tau=4/255$ for both pRD and swRD, and the coefficient is $\beta=1$ in swRD.
-We study the effects of hyperparameters under different values, including the number of cluster centers $k$ and patch size $s$.
-In particular, when $s=1$, it corresponds to the RandDisc.
-The results are shown in and Table.\ref{tab:mnist} and the left of Figure \ref{fig:three_evl}. \\
+\item \textbf{MNIST.} The classifier $\mathbf{f}$ is ResNet18, trained on the original MNIST training set for 25 epochs with a learning rate of 0.001, reaching 99.40\% accuracy on the original MNIST test set.
+All input pixels are normalized to $[0,1]$.
+In PGD attacks, the number of iterations is 40 with a step size of $\epsilon/20$.
+For swRD, the coefficient $\beta$ is set to 5.
+The noise level is $\sigma=\tau=4/255$ for both pRD and swRD.
+The results are shown in Table \ref{tab:mnist}.

-\textbf{CIFAR10.} The model $\mathbf{f}$ achieves 89.71\% accuracy on the test set of CIFAR10.
-The attack is a 20-step PGD ($\textrm{PGD}^{20}$) with a step size $\alpha=\epsilon/10$.
-The noise level is set to $\sigma=\tau=4$ for both pRD and swRD, and the coefficient is $\beta=0.1$ in swRD.
-We also study the effects of the number of cluster centers $k$ and patch size $s$.
-The experimental results are summarized in Table \ref{tab:cifar10} and the middle of Figure \ref{fig:three_evl}. \\
+\item \textbf{CIFAR-10.} The classifier $\mathbf{f}$ is also ResNet18, trained on the original CIFAR-10 training set for 200 epochs with a learning rate of 0.01, achieving 95.16\% accuracy on the clean CIFAR-10 test set.
+In PGD attack, the number of iterations is 20, with a step size $\epsilon/10$.
+The noise level is set to $\sigma=\tau=4/255$ for both pRD and swRD, and the coefficient $\beta=2$ in swRD.
+The results are presented in Table \ref{tab:cifar10}.

+\item \textbf{CIFAR-100.} We select WRN-28-10 as the base model $\mathbf{f}$.
+Following the training steps outlined in a popular Github repository \footnote{https://github.com/meliketoy/wide-resnet.pytorch}, the classifier $\mathbf{f}$ achieves 82.05\% accuracy on the clean test set of CIFAR-100.
+The other experimental settings are the same as those for CIFAR-10.
+The results are presented in Table \ref{tab:cifar100}.